standingdreams/sd-gatsby/src/pages/portfolio/index.md

       to rebrand the company, Inzone Brands, that had an awesome product, Tummy Ticklers.
 Not only did we rename the company good2grow, we also gave the company an entire new brand identity.
 This included a new website.
-I took the lead on developing the company’s website.
+I took the lead on developing the company's website.
 The site was developed out using PHP, CSS3, Javascript, and Perch CMS.
 The Wonderwall on the homepage is a custom API that pulls in various social media sources to output to the rotating cards.